ThFransen84/UD_Irish-Bardic/README.md

 This is the Cadhan Aonair UD treebank, consisting of 150 sentences randomly sampled from six pre-standard Irish texts.
-The treebank was subsequently augmented with a late Early Modern Irish syllabic poem consisting of 43 sentences (quatrains), described in a [separate section below](https://github.com/UniversalDependencies/UD_Irish-Cadhan#bardic-segment).
+The treebank was subsequently augmented with a late Early Modern Irish syllabic poem consisting of 43 sentences (corresponding to 42 quatrains), described in a [separate section below](https://github.com/UniversalDependencies/UD_Irish-Cadhan#bardic-segment).

 # Introduction